Last updated on November 29th, 2022

 Buy from Amazon.co.uk

-Quality wise, they are excellent.
-I really don’t have any complaints, the 7-inch SK5 carbon high steel blades are of great quality and seem to retain their sharpness really well and the soft-grip rubberised handles feel very comfortable and nice to use.
+Quality-wise, they are excellent.
+I really don’t have any complaints.
+The 7-inch SK5 carbon high steel blades are of excellent quality and retain their sharpness well, and the soft-grip rubberised handles feel very comfortable and pleasant to use.

 When the blades get blunt you can easily sharpen the blades using a sharpening stone, the same you might use on secateurs is what I use.

-I have found that the size makes them ideal for working in tight/awkward spaces and they are incredibly lightweight weighing approximately 350g, this just seems to make them easier to use for longer periods of time.
+I have found that the size makes them ideal for working in tight/awkward spaces, and they are incredibly lightweight, weighing approximately 350g; this just seems to make them easier to use for longer periods.

-Finally, the sharp blades also come with a tip protector to avoid any accidents.
-So I will add that although there designed for topiary plants, they are also great for cutting the edge of your lawn too.
+Finally, the sharp blades also come with a tip protector to avoid accidents.
+So, I will add that although they are designed for topiary plants, they are also great for cutting the edge of your lawn.

 Pros

-The Darlac Expert Garden Topiary Shears are very sharp, durable and really are an excellent piece of kit.
-The shears can cover a wide area at a go and they are lightweight so manoeuvrability is good.
+The Darlac Expert Garden Topiary Shears are very sharp and durable and are an excellent piece of kit.
+The shears can cover a wide area at a go and are lightweight, so manoeuvrability is good.

-One last thing I really like about this pair, with some topiary shears, especially one handed models.
-I always seem to accidentally catch the locking switch which is super annoying as it locks them shut as you use them.
-However, with this pair, the locking switch is nicely out the way of the handle while still being within reach when using them.
+One last thing I like about this pair is the topiary shears, especially one-handed models.
+I always seem to accidentally catch the locking switch, which is super annoying as it locks them shut as you use them.
+However, with this pair, the locking switch is nicely out of the way of the handle while still being within reach when using them.

-For those looking for reliable shears that provide an optimal performance every time, these shears would be a perfect choice.
-They are comfortable to handle even for those suffering from arthritis which will be a big plus for some people and they are durable and also great for detailed trimming too.
-If I had to recommend just one pair of shears for trimming topiary, these would have to be the shears which is why I also use them myself.
+For those looking for reliable shears that provide optimal performance every time, these shears would be a perfect choice.
+They are comfortable to handle even for those suffering from arthritis, which will be a big plus for some people, and they are durable and great for detailed trimming.
+If I had to recommend just one pair of shears for trimming topiary, these would have to be the shears, which is why I also use them myself.

 Read next: How and when to prune Buxus